CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 In this lab, you have completed the following exercises:

-- Set Up a Workspace in Microsoft Fabric
+- Set Up Workspace in Microsoft Fabric
 - Used Copilot in Dataflows to load and analyze dataset with AI-assisted queries and Python code
 - Used Copilot for Power BI to connect to a Fabric dataset, build and publish reports, generate DAX measures, and gain insights with natural language.